dflock/duncanlock.net/content/posts/tech/comprehensive-linux-backups-with-etckeeper-backupninja.rst

 Testing
 -----------

 I'm deliberately not doing anything too fancy here - no compression, no encryption, etc... - just a simple copy of stuff.
-This means testing is pretty easy.
+This means less things to go wrong - and that testing is easier.
 Open some files from the backup and check that they're OK.

 Copy some files off the backup disk to check that works; download some stuff from s3.

 Do this periodically.
 Backups that don't restore are worse than no backups.

-Remember to keep an eye on the log file that Backupninja makes at ``/var/log/backupninja.log`` for any errors or failures.
+Remember to keep an eye on the log file that Backupninja makes at ``/var/log/backupninja.log`` - and make sure you're getting the emails - and check and immediately fix any errors or failures.

 Then... relax
 --------------